fahadb-kt/cvat/site/content/en/docs/manual/basics/attribute-annotation-mode-basics.md

 - Use `Right Arrow`/`Left Arrow` keys to move to the previous/next image with annotation.

 To see all the hot keys available in the attribute annotation mode, press `F2`.
-Read more in the section [attribute annotation mode (advanced)](/docs/manual/advanced/attribute-annotation-mode-advanced/).
+Read more in the section
+{{< ilink "/docs/manual/advanced/attribute-annotation-mode-advanced" "attribute annotation mode (advanced)" >}}.